MBODM/SimpleLocalization/README.md

 ### Used in Controller:
 - Inject `ILocalizer<SharedRessources>` into your controller.
 We name the variable `localizer`.
 - With `localizer["MessageText1"]` or `localizer.GetText("MessageText1")` you can use it.
-- The string "MessageText1" is the name of a field you want to have in your ".resx" files.
+- The string *"MessageText1"* is the name of a field you want to have in your *".resx"* files.
-- If there is no such field, the key value returns: "MessageText1".
+- If there is no such field, the key value returns: *"MessageText1"*.
 This is ASP.NET Core behaviour.

 ### Used in View:
 - Add `@using MBODM.AspNetCore.SimpleLocalization` to your view.